tcunningham203/Unreal-MultiplayerFPS-PixelHelmet/README.md

 This map is an arena style map designed for games like Deathmatch, King of the Hill, or CTF.

-It features multiple weapon spawn points.
+It features multiple weapon spawn points